Poem

 ‘His daughter died of scarlet fever

-at the age of six
+at the age of six.’
+Imagine that.

 How terrible facts can be.